From Morloch Wiki

 - Lock is short for warlock.

-- Meatbane is a term used when someone feels like Shadowbane's balance is tilted towards melee characters (as opposed to spellcasters)
+- Meatbane is a term used when someone feels like Shadowbane's balance is tilted towards melee characters.
+It is the opposite of Casterbane.

 - Microzone is one of the many small camps within a Macrozone where mobs are gathered.

-- MR is an acronym for "mana recovery", or any buff that increases mana recovery.
+- MR is an acronym for "mana recovery," or any buff that increases it.

 - Multibox means using two or more Shadowbane game clients open simultaneously in order to control two or more characters in the game.